clintoncheang/TCGPlayer_Price_Monitor_Project/README.md

 ## Disclaimer

-This project is intended for personal and educational use.
+This project was developed for personal and educational purposes.
 It is not affiliated with, endorsed by, or sponsored by TCGplayer or Discord.

-Website structure and dynamically rendered content may change over time, which can require updates to the scraping logic.
-Users should also ensure their use of the project complies with the applicable website terms and policies.
+Website structure and dynamically rendered content may change over time and may require updates to the scraping logic.
+Users are responsible for ensuring their use complies with applicable website terms and policies.

 ## Future Improvements

-Potential improvements include duplicate-alert prevention, persistent price history, additional listing filters, configurable product conditions, improved error handling, automated deployment, and historical price analysis.
+Future development could include:

+* Duplicate-alert prevention
+* Historical price tracking
+* Price trend visualization
+* Configurable card-condition filters
+* Seller-rating filters
+* Persistent price storage
+* Additional error handling
+* Automated cloud deployment
+* Expanded support for additional products